-Please note that all MAs will compete in all four Qualifying events.
+MAs must compete in all four events to be considered for the Championship Round.
 Raw Scores for individual events will be calculated into Championship Points utilizing a Bell Curve and will be rounded to two decimal places.
-After all four events, the top EIGHT (8) scoring MAs will advance to the Championship Round.
+After all four events, the top (at least eight (8)) scoring MAs will advance to the Championship Round.

 Names and Faces

-Mental athletes will have 15 minutes to memorize 135 color photos of different people (head and shoulder shots as demonstrated above) with a first and second name written below each picture.
+Mental Athletes will have 15 minutes to memorize 135 color photos of different people (head and shoulder shots as demonstrated above) with a first and second name written below each picture.
+Maximum score for this event is 270 points.

-Once the memorization period is over, competitors are then given 20 minutes for recall.
-Mental athletes are given the same photos again but without the names and in a different order to that on the memorization sheet.
+Once the memorization period is over, competitors are given 20 minutes for recall.
+Mental Athletes are given the same photos again but without the names and in a different order from the memorization sheet.

-Mental Athletes will have 5 minutes to memorize a list of computer-generated numbers which are presented in rows of 20 digits with 25 rows per page.
-Competitors MUST start with the first digit in the first row and continue with consecutive rows.
+Mental Athletes will have 5 minutes to memorize one page of computer-generated numbers which are presented in rows of 20 digits with 25 rows per page.
+Competitors start with the first digit in the first row and continue with consecutive rows.
 Skipping rows is not permitted.
-Once a row is skipped, scoring will stop.
+Once a row is skipped, scoring stops.
+Maximum score for this event is 500 points.

-Once the memorization period is over, the Mental Athletes will have 10 minutes for recall.
-There are 2 trials for this event and the best score is awarded.
+Once the memorization period is over, the Mental Athletes have 10 minutes for recall.
+There are 2 trials for this event (with new numbers for each attempt) and the best score is awarded.

 20 points are awarded for every complete row that is correctly recalled in order.
-For every completed row of 20 that has any mistakes will score 0 points.
+Any mistake in a row scores zero points for that row, even if it is completed.

-Scoring will continue for the duration of completed rows that have been completed.
-Points will be awarded for each correct row independently.
-(A mistake in a prior or subsequent row will not stop scoring.)
+Scoring continues using the completed rows that were attempted.
+Points are awarded for each correct row independently.
+(A mistake in a prior or subsequent row does not stop scoring.)

-For the final row completed, scoring is done a bit differently.
+For the final row completed, scoring is different.
 If the final row is partially complete but all of the digits are correct, then the points awarded will equal the number of digits recalled.

-Mental Athletes will have 5 minutes to memorize a freshly shuffled pack of 52 playing cards.
-For those Mental Athletes who expect to memorize the complete pack in less than 5 minutes, a judge is nearby with a stopwatch to record the precise moment memorization stopped.
-The recall will take place once the entire 5 minute memorization period is complete.
+Mental Athletes have 5 minutes to memorize a freshly shuffled pack of 52 playing cards.
+For Mental Athletes who want to try and memorize the complete pack in less than 5 minutes, a judge is nearby with a stopwatch to record the precise moment memorization stopped.
+The recall takes place after the entire 5 minute memorization period is complete.

 The Mental Athlete who recalls all 52 cards with the shortest memorization time wins the event.
-If no one correctly recalls an entire pack, one point per card CORRECTLY RECALLED IN SEQUENCE will be awarded.
+If no one correctly recalls an entire pack, one point is awarded per card correctly recalled in sequence.
 The first mistake made ends scoring.
+To score a time bonus all 52 cards must be correctly recalled.
 The best score from the two attempts will count.

-Mental Athletes will have 15 minutes to memorize a previously unpublished poem.
+Mental Athletes have 15 minutes to memorize a previously unpublished poem.

-Once the memorization period is over, the Mental Athletes will have 20 minutes for recall.
-Competitors MUST recall the poem from the beginning by writing it down exactly as it was written (the title and author also score).
-Mental Athletes must also make it clear where one line ends and other line starts as well as indicate where lines were omitted from their recall.
-A maximum of 2 consecutive omitted lines is allowed.
+Once the memorization period is over, Mental Athletes have 20 minutes for recall.
+Competitors must recall the poem from the beginning by writing it down exactly as it was written (including the title and author).
+Mental Athletes must make it clear where one line ends and the next line begins as well as indicate where lines were omitted from their recall.
+A maximum of 2 consecutive omitted lines is allowed before scoring ends.
+Multiple lines may be omitted but must be marked clearly.

 Points are awarded for correctly recalling: